xitrum-framework/xitrum-doc/guide/controller_action_view.rst

 ::

   at("name") = "Jack"
+  at("xitrumCSS") = xitrumCSS

 Mustache template:

 ::

   My name is {{name}}
+  {{xitrumCSS}}

-Note that due to Scalate and Xitrum implementation limitation, you can't use these keys for ``at``: context, helper.
+Note that you can't use the below keys for ``at`` map to pass things to Scalate template, because they're already used:

+* "context": for Sclate utility object, which contains methods like ``unescape``
+* "helper": for the current controller object

 Controller object
 -----------------